Workshop Banner

 Marianna Obrist

-Department of Computer Science, University College London (UK)
+Department of Computer Science, University College London (United Kingdom)

 m.obrist@ucl.ac.uk